jrswab/breto/README.md

 # DWM Status Bar
-This is an `xsetroot -name` script written with Go to display information for DWM.
+This is a script written with Go to display information for DWM via `xsetroot -name`.
 The reason for using Go is because when a using Posix compliant shell script the execition of programs slowed down.
 This may not be the script itself and something else but since moving to a compiled binary written in go the problem halted.